-From recording personal memories to conserving wildlife, a Sharing Heritage grant can help you discover and share your local heritage.
-For grants of £3,000-£10,000 to mark the Centenary of the First World War, see the programme page.
+From recording personal memories to conserving wildlife, a Sharing Heritage grant can help communities discover and share their local heritage.

 We’re passionate about the difference our projects make for heritage, people and communities.
 That’s why we assess applications against a set of outcomes.
 We take account of the outcomes your project will achieve in our assessment – you can read about these in the application guidance.
 As a minimum, we expect a Sharing Heritage project to achieve at least one of the outcomes.
 You can apply quickly and easily, and we will assess your application within eight weeks.